-For each document, this stores the offset into the document data (.tvd) and field data (.tvf) files.
-DocumentIndex (.tvx) --> TVXVersion<DocumentPosition,FieldPosition> NumDocs TVXVersion --> Int (3 (TermVectorsReader.FORMAT_VERSION2) for Lucene 2.4) DocumentPosition --> UInt64 (offset in the .tvd file) FieldPosition --> UInt64 (offset in the .tvf file) 2.
-The Document or .tvd file.
+This contains, for each document, a pointer to the document data in the Document (.tvd) file.
+DocumentIndex (.tvx) --> TVXVersion<DocumentPosition> NumDocs TVXVersion --> Int DocumentPosition --> UInt64 This is used to find the position of the Document in the .tvd file.
+2. The Document or .tvd file.

 This contains, for each document, the number of fields, a list of the fields with term vector info and finally a list of pointers to the field information in the .tvf (Term Vector Fields) file.

+Document (.tvd) --> TVDVersion<NumFields, FieldNums, FieldPositions,> NumDocs

+TVDVersion --> Int

+NumFields --> VInt

+FieldNums --> < FieldNumDelta > NumFields

+FieldNumDelta --> VInt

+FieldPositions --> < FieldPosition> NumFields

+FieldPosition --> VLong

-Document (.tvd) --> TVDVersion<NumFields, FieldNums, FieldPositions> NumDocs TVDVersion --> Int (3 (TermVectorsReader.FORMAT_VERSION2) for Lucene 2.4) NumFields --> VInt FieldNums --> < FieldNumDelta > NumFields FieldNumDelta --> VInt FieldPositionS --> < FieldPositionDelta > NumFields-1 FieldPositionDelta --> VLong The .tvd file is used to map out the fields that have term vectors stored and where the field information is in the .tvf file.
+The .tvd file is used to map out the fields that have term vectors stored and where the field information is in the .tvf file.

 3. The Field or .tvf file.

 This file contains, for each field that has a term vector stored, a list of the terms, their frequencies and, optionally, position and offest information.

-Field (.tvf) --> TVFVersion<NumTerms, Position/Offset, TermFreqs> NumFields
+Field (.tvf) --> TVFVersion<NumTerms, Position/Offset, TermFregs> NumFields

-TVFVersion --> Int (3 (TermVectorsReader.FORMAT_VERSION2) for Lucene 2.4)
+TVFVersion --> Int

 NumTerms --> VInt

 Position/Offset --> Byte

 TermFreqs --> < TermText, TermFreq, Positions?, Offsets? > NumTerms

 TermText --> < PrefixLength, Suffix>

 PrefixLength --> VInt

 Suffix --> String

 TermFreq --> VInt

 Positions --> <VInt>TermFreq

 Offsets --> <VInt, VInt>TermFreq

 Notes:

 - Position/Offset byte stores whether this term vector has position or offset information stored. - Term text prefixes are shared.
 The PrefixLength is the number of initial characters from the previous term which must be pre-pended to a term's suffix in order to form the term's text.
 Thus, if the previous term's text was "bone" and the term is "boy", the PrefixLength is two and the suffix is "y". - Positions are stored as delta encoded VInts.
-This means we only store the difference of the current position from the last position - Offsets are stored as delta encoded VInts.
+This means we only store the difference of the current position from the last position • Offsets are stored as delta encoded VInts.
 The first VInt is the startOffset, the second is the endOffset.
 7.7.
 Deleted Documents The .del file is optional, and only exists when a segment contains deletions.
 Although per-segment, this file is maintained exterior to compound segment files.
-Pre-2.1: Deletions (.del) --> ByteCount,BitCount,Bits 2.1 and above: Deletions (.del) --> [Format], ByteCount, BitCount, Bits | DGaps (depending on Format) Format, ByteSize, BitCount --> Uint32 Bits --> < Byte > Byte Count DGaps --> <DGap,NonzeroByte> NonzeroBytesCount DGap --> VInt NonzeroByte --> Byte Format is Optional. -1 indicates DGaps.
+Pre-2.1: Deletions (.del) --> ByteCount,BitCount,Bits 2.1 and above: Deletions (.del) --> [Format],ByteCount,BitCount, Bits | DGaps (depending on Format) Format, ByteSize, BitCount --> Uint32 Bits --> < Byte > Byte Count DGaps --> <DGap, NonzeroByte> NonzeroBytesCount DGap --> VInt NonzeroByte --> Byte Format is Optional. -1 indicates DGaps.
 Non-negative value indicates Bits, and that Format is excluded.
 ByteCount indicates the number of bytes in Bits.
 It is typically (SegSize/8)+1.
 BitCount indicates the number of bits that are currently set in Bits.
 Bits contains one bit for each document indexed.
 When the bit corresponding to a document number is set, that document is marked as deleted.
 Bit ordering is from least to most significant.
 Thus, if Bits contains two bytes, 0x00 and 0x02, then document 9 is marked as deleted.
 DGaps represents sparse bit-vectors more efficiently than Bits.
 It is made of DGaps on indexes of nonzero bytes in Bits, and the nonzero bytes themselves.
 The number of nonzero bytes in Bits (NonzeroBytesCount) is not stored.
 For example, if there are 8000 bits and only bits 10,12,32 are set, DGaps would be used: (VInt) 1, (byte) 20, (VInt) 3, (Byte) 1 8.
 Limitations There are a few places where these file formats limit the maximum number of terms and documents to a 32-bit quantity, or to approximately 4 billion.
 This is not today a problem, but, in the long term, probably will be.
 These should therefore be replaced with either UInt64 values, or better yet, with VInt values which have no limit.